hmrc/hmrc-mongo/README.md

 You will need to provide an implicit `TransactionConfiguration`.
 We recommend using `TransactionConfiguration.strict` for causal consistency, but you can provide your own if you do not need such a strict configuration.

-It is also recommended to use the `Future` rather than the `Observable` abstraction, since we have noticed a few gotchas with the `Observable` - e.g. some db functions return `Publisher[Void]` which silently ignore any further monadic steps, and not all exceptions bubble up leading to timeouts.
+It is also recommended to use the `Future` rather than the `Observable` abstraction, since we have noticed a few gotchas with the `Observable` - e.g. some db functions return `Publisher[Void]` which silently ignore any further monadic steps.

 e.g.